 It all starts with breaking in your shoes the RIGHT way.

 There is an art to properly breaking in your bridal heels.
 The most important thing to keep in mind is that your photographer will be taking detail shots showcasing your shoes.
-Follow these steps (pun intended!) for properly breaking in your shoes and keeping them looking like new!
+Follow these steps (see what we did there?) for properly breaking in your shoes and keeping them looking like new!

 Breaking In Your Wedding Shoes

-Continue to store shoes in original box (dust bags if possible) and repeat steps 1 & 2 as often as you can until shoes are broken in.
+Continue to store your shoes in their original box (dust bags if possible) and repeat steps 1 & 2 as often as you can until shoes are broken in.
+If you have purchased The Bride Kit we have included a dust bag for you.

 *Note that if you have a cobbler you trust, you can always take them there to have them stretched or adjusted in any way possible.
 Just make sure they keep them really clean for you!

-After you've broken in your shoes - which we hope will help prevent some of the potential pain from your Pradas - it's up to you to turn to The Bride Kit to protect the work you've done before your big day!
+After you've broken in your shoes - which we hope will help prevent some of the potential pain from your Pradas - hopefully they are comfortable enough to dance the night away.
+If you are still struggling with the perfect fit, you can give these styling tools from The Bride Kit a try!

 The foot gel pads are a great way to add extra comfort for those long hours in the same pair of shoes.
 They can be a lifesaver if you are not used to wearing heels, if your heel height is higher than you are used to, or if your shoes are just a little too big.